Narayani-Julia/Reactivities/client/README.md

 -Hot reload can let ya down so CTRL+R that API dotnet server

 - using Automapper version 13 because it uses the same config and same commercial license as the course

+- cancellation token: if user triggers an action where we dont need to wait on a response from the db, we send a cancellation token